Unit 2 Ferry Wharf

 Below are 6 of the best places to find networking events in your area, how to use them effectively and what terms to search for.

 Here are my suggestions for the 6 best websites to find networking events in your area:

 How can I use these sites to their full potential?

 ICAEW events, Meetup.com, Eventbrite and Findnetworkingevents all work in a similar way.
 You can search by region, type of event, and the date of the event.
-Once you’ve found one that looks interesting, clicking onto it should bring up some more information about what will take place at the event, if there are any costs associated with going, and who to contact if you have any further questions.
+Once you’ve found one that looks interesting, clicking on it should bring up some more information about what will take place at the event if there are any costs associated with going, and who to contact if you have any further questions.